VolleyDataAnalytics/BGP_data/README.md

 # BGP_data
+## Analyzing BGP Data Through Big Data Analytics
--- Analyzing BGP Data Through Big Data Analytics
+--Task: Analyzing BGP Data Through Big Data Analytics
---Task: Analyzing BGP Data Through Big Data Analytics This structured task is designed to help you explore Border Gateway Protocol (BGP) and its connection to Big Data Analytics.
+This structured task is designed to help you explore Border Gateway Protocol (BGP) and its connection to Big Data Analytics.
 You will follow the lifecycle of data from ingestion to analysis, visualization, and reporting, gaining insights into global internet routing and detecting anomalies.
---Step 1: Understanding BGP and Its Role in Big Data Analytics What is BGP?
+--Step 1: Understanding BGP and Its Role in Big Data Analytics
+What is BGP?
 Border Gateway Protocol (BGP) is a routing protocol that determines how data travels between networks (Autonomous Systems, or AS) on the internet.
 BGP Data Characteristics:
 Volume: Massive routing updates and logs generated globally.
 Variety: Includes attributes like AS paths, prefixes, and routing tables.
 Velocity: Real-time updates occur every second.
 Why BGP Matters for Big Data Analytics:
 Anomaly Detection: Identify routing issues like hijacks or outages.
 Traffic Optimization: Analyze global internet traffic patterns.
 Predictive Analytics: Forecast disruptions or performance issues.
---Task:
+Task:
 Read an article on BGP basics.
 Write a paragraph on how BGP data can be analyzed within Big Data.
 --Step 2: Data Ingestion (BGP Data Collection)
 Big Data projects begin with collecting raw data from reliable sources.
 Below are three trusted sources for BGP datasets:
 RIPE NCC (Routing Information Service - RIS):
 Access: Visit RIPE NCC RIS for real-time and historical BGP data.